babel/rfcs/rfcs/0004-import-expression-ast-node.md

 # Adoption strategy

-We can ship this AST change behind a `BABEL_PARSER_8_BREAKING` environment flag in 7.x and encourage downstream projects to test against this feature.
-In Babel 8 we will opt-in to this change and remove this flag.
+We can ship this AST change behind a `createImportExpressions` boolean parser option in 7.x and encourage downstream projects to test against this feature.
+In Babel 8 we will remove the flag and enable the new behavior by default.

 `t.Import()` will be preserved but it will throw a better message.
 (See "Detailed Design" above)